pyrocms/pyrocms-docs/content/concepts/organization.md

 ## Theme Tools

 Your design starts with your theme.
 A theme is where your basic layouts and assets (CSS, JS) go.
-(For a more in-depth discussion of themes and their structure, see the [themes](http://www.pyrocms.com/docs/2.0/theming-pyrocms/create-a-custom-theme) guide.).
+(For a more in-depth discussion of themes and their structure, see the {{ link title="themes" uri="theming" }} guide.).
 The two organizational tools available to your theme are **Theme Layouts** and **Theme Partials**.

 ### Theme Layouts